st4sd/st4sd-deployment/docs/install-requirements.md

 - Set `backendEnableBuildCanvas` to `true` to give users the ability to create virtual experiments from scratch through the Registry UI.
 - Set `backendEnableEditParameterisation` to `true` to give users the ability to modify the parameterisation of virtual experiments directly from the Registry UI.
+- Set `backendEnableEditExperiment` to `true` to give users the ability to modify pre-existing virtual experiments directly from the web UI. **NOTE:** requires `backendEnableBuildCanvas` and `backendEnableEditParameterisation` to both be `true`.
 - Set `backendEnableRunExperiment` to `true` to give users the ability to run virtual experiments directly from the Registry UI.

 ## Optional Internal Experiments storage